 CDOT has provided estimates of the anticipated highway funding.
 These estimates have been allocated to major categories of system preservation and system improvements.
 These allocations are based upon the various planning regions of the state.
 The allocation of funding for preservation versus improvement is determined by weighting factors which include vehicle miles of travel, congested vehicle miles of travel and lane miles.
-In addition, CDOT has prepared a list entitled Major Project of Statewide Significance.
+In addition, CDOT has prepared a list entitled Major Projects of Statewide Significance.
 This list breaks out these projects by planning region and involves the commitment of significant funds for the projects.
-In the Region, the list, shown below, shows major commitments to the I-95 New Haven Harbor Corridor Improvement Project, replacement of the I-95 bridge over the West River in New Haven and West Haven, I-95 near and mid term improvements east of Exit 54, and the replacement of the AMTRAK bridge over Route 1 in Branford.
+In the Region, the list, shown below, shows major commitments to the I-95 New Haven Harbor Corridor Improvement Project, replacement of the I-95 bridge over the West River in New Haven and West Haven, improvements along Route 1 in Milford and Orange, improvements to Route 80 in North Branford, and rehabilitation of the West Rock Tunnel on Route 15.

-The Major Project of Statewide Significance funding information provided to the Region is shown below:
+The Major Projects of Statewide Significance funding information provided to the Region is shown below:

-BRANFORD

-US 1 RECONSTRUCTION OF BRIDGE NO. 00340 AMTRAK BRIDGE \$ 23,992,000

-NEW HAVEN

-I-91 EXIT 8 N.B.
-OFF RAMP RECONSTRUCTION \$ 10,350,000

-NEW HAVEN

-I-95 NEW HAVEN BRIDGE #00163A

-WEST RIVER \$ 66,568,000

-NEW HAVEN

-I-95/ I-91/ RTE 34 INTERCHANGE

-RECONSTRUCTION \$250,000,000

-NEW HAVEN

-I-95 Q BRIDGE \$358,000,000

-EAST HAVEN

-I-95 RECONSTRUCT

-IN NEW HAVEN & EAST HAVEN \$ 10,000,000

-NEW HAVEN

-UPGRADE EXPWY \$ 16,000,000
+MILFORD US 1 VARIOUS INTERSECTION IMPROVEMENTS \$ 12,700,000 MILFORD US 1 INTERSECTION IMRPROVEMENTS FROM EXIT 34 TO SILVER SANDS ROAD \$ 9,191,000 NEW HAVEN I-91 EXIT 8 N.B.
+OFF RAMP RECONSTRUCTION \$ 12,870,000 NEW HAVEN I-95 NEW HAVEN BRIDGE #00163A WEST RIVER \$190,980,000 NEW HAVEN BOATHOUSE AT LONG WHARF (80%) \$ 27,000,000 NEW HAVEN I-95 Q BRIDGE CORRIDOR \$777,154,697 NEW HAVEN I-95 RECONSTRUCTION, LONGWHARF SECTION \$ 27,000,000 NORTH BRANFORD